Orchard Hills Loop (Irvine Ranch)

 When ready, continue by making a hard left and heading south, still along the edge of the orchard.
 You drop back down to the service road, completing the larger loop.
 Retrace your steps back to the previous junction and continue straight, climbing up a ridge with nice views of north Irvine before descending back to the service road.
-Follow it, passing by the single-track turnoff, for a total of 0.5 miles back to the parking area.
+Follow it, passing by the single-track turnoff, enjoying some more views of Irvine on your way back to the parking area.

 Text and photography copyright 2015 by David W. Lockeretz, all rights reserved.
 Information and opinions provided are kept current to the best of the author’s ability.
 All readers hike at their own risk, and should be aware of the possible dangers of hiking, walking and other outdoor activities.
 By reading this, you agree not to hold the author or publisher of the content on this web site responsible for any injuries or inconveniences that may result from hiking on this trail.
 Check the informational links provided for up to date trail condition information.